pingcap/tidb/docs/design/2020-04-17-sql-sequence.md

 DB:<dbID> SID:<sequenceID> ——> int64
 ```

 Reads and writes to the sequence value (via the functions `nextval`, `setval`), will be implemented by direct calls to the `KV` layer's `Get`, `Inc`, and `Set` functions.
-Since sequence object store the value at the range of its own, it will cause hotpoint at sequence meta under insertion intensive cases.
+Since sequence objects store the value at the range of its own, it will cause hotspot at sequence meta under insertion intensive cases.

 - Sequence Transaction

-Storing sequence values in their own ranges means that inserts to tables which use sequences will always touch two ranges.
+Storing sequence values in their own ranges means that insertions to tables which use sequences will always touch two ranges.
 However, since the sequence update takes place outside of the SQL transaction, this should not trigger the `2PC` commit protocol.

 Sequence computation is under the expression framework, evaluating one value at a time.
 The values fetched by these functions won't be rolled back when the outer SQL transaction is aborted.